SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 * Definition of "capacity development": "the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt, and maintain capacity over time, in order to achieve development results" (<a id="UNDGcapacity">[United Nations Development Group 2017](#f2)</a>).
 * "Awareness raising and knowledge building about the expected impacts of a changing climate and the need to adapt are normally starting point of capacity building efforts".
 (On capacity building for adaptation; <a id="climateADAPT">[Climate-ADAPT 2019](#f6)</a>).

-In the first revision (v1.0.0), we tried to limit to research about capacity by combining *capacity terms* (e.g. `education`, `infrastructure$`, `capacity`, `tools` etc.)with *climate mitigation/adapt/warning terms*.
-However, feedback and testing showed that this was a bit too restrictive.
-We lost a lot of relevant works about, for example, soil management to reduce emissions and capture carbon; adaptation of crop varieties to climate change; CO2 storage technologies.
-Therefore we have now, in the topic approach, dropped the terms around capacity, on the assumption that research itself generates capacity in the form of knowledge, tools, technologies and infrastructures.

-For the *climate* terms, we include general terms about climate change mitigation/ adaption/ impact reduction/ early warning as well as the reduction of greenhouse gases (as a main method of climate change mitigation).
-We use six main greenhouse gases (covered by the Kyoto Protocol) as search terms (<a id="IPCC2014">[IPCC 2014](#f3)</a>), some of which are combined with *climate* as these gases, when used alone with `reduc*`, find some chemical results (e.g. a reaction for methane reduction).
+We include general terms about climate change mitigation/ adaption/ impact reduction/ early warning as well as the reduction of greenhouse gases (as a main method of climate change mitigation).
+In addition to generic terms for greenhouse gases, we use six main greenhouse gases (covered by the Kyoto Protocol; <a id="IPCC2014">[IPCC 2014](#f3)</a>), some of which are combined with *climate change* as these gases, when used alone with `reduc*`, find some chemical results (e.g. a reaction for methane reduction).

 ```py
 TS=